magnified-joy/magnifiedjoy.com/engagement/_posts/2015-09-14-milwaukee-wi-wedding-photographer-organic-outdoor-nature-urban-ecology-center-engagement-kat-jared.markdown

 title: Milwaukee, WI Wedding Photographer | Organic Outdoor Nature Urban Ecology Center Engagement | Kat + Jared
 label: Kat + Jared
 thumbnail: http://images.magnifiedjoy.com/Blog/Engagement/2015/Kat_Jared_Engagement/002_Milwaukee_Wedding_Engagement_Photographer_Urban_Ecology_Center_Woods_Trees_Forest_Willows_Sunset_Kat_Jared.jpg
 description: What a great time we had with Kat + Jared at the Urban Ecology Center in Milwaukee for their engagement shoot!
-Their individually fun laid-back bubbly personalities amplified each other during the shoot and they could not stop laughing and goofing off during the entire session!
-We cannot wait to celebrate their wedding next year, we just know it will be a blast!
+They each have such fun laid-back, bubbly personalities that are just amplified when they are together, so their shoot was just laughter upon laughter the entire session.
+We cannot wait to celebrate their wedding next year in Minocqua, WI; we just know it will be a blast!
 keywords: best milwaukee wedding photographer, creative wedding photographer in milwaukee, unique engagement photos, couples portrait, Wisconsin, Urban Ecology Center, Engagement ideas near milwaukee, willow trees, forest, woods, sunset engagement photos
 ---
 What a great time we had with Kat + Jared at the [Urban Ecology Center](http://urbanecologycenter.org/) in Milwaukee for their engagement shoot!
-Their individually fun laid-back bubbly personalities amplified each other during the shoot and they could not stop laughing and goofing off during the entire session!
-We cannot wait to celebrate their wedding next year, we just know it will be a blast!
+They each have such fun laid-back, bubbly personalities that are just amplified when they are together, so their shoot was just laughter upon laughter the entire session.
+We cannot wait to celebrate their wedding next year in Minocqua, WI; we just know it will be a blast!

 ![001_Milwaukee_Wedding_Engagement_Photographer_Urban_Ecology_Center_Woods_Trees_Forest_Willows_Sunset_Kat_Jared](http://images.magnifiedjoy.com/Blog/Engagement/2015/Kat_Jared_Engagement/001_Milwaukee_Wedding_Engagement_Photographer_Urban_Ecology_Center_Woods_Trees_Forest_Willows_Sunset_Kat_Jared.jpg)